 The voltage applied to the front jaws is derived from the meter base circuit.
 For safety reasons, the voltage is only applied to the front jaws when a meter is inserted.
 The voltage is also current-limited.

-The front jaws of the MT-1/WT3 are controlled by internal relays used to test selfcontained and CT-rated three-phase and single-phase watthour meter form configurations with no wire setup necessary.
+The front jaws of the MT-1/WT1 are controlled by internal relays used to test self-contained and CT-rated single-phase watthour meter form configurations with no wire setup necessary.

 Built-in Electronic Standard